 van Hees F, et al. Should colorectal cancer screening be considered in elderly persons without previous screening?
 A cost-effectiveness analysis.
 Ann Intern Med.
 2014 Jun 3;160(11):750-9.
 PMID: 24887616.

 To reduce the potential of serious outbreaks in long-term care during COVID-19, physicians are encouraged to practice virtual medicine, where appropriate.
-To be effective, physicians and senior leadership, must strive for excellent communications and timely access to physicians.
+To be effective, physicians and senior leadership must strive for excellent communication and timely access to physicians.
 Studies have shown that the use of telemedicine in caring for nursing home residents can facilitate better patient care and overall cost savings through reducing unnecessary hospital transfers to the emergency department and subsequent hospitalizations.

 Collins R, Charles J, Moser A, Birmingham B, Grill A, Gottesman M. Improving medical services in Canadian long term care homes.
 Canadian Family Physician.
 2020 Oct 7.

 Dosa D, Jump RL, LaPlante K, Gravenstein S. Long-term care facilities and the coronavirus epidemic: Practical guidelines for a population at highest risk.
 Journal of the American Medical Directors Association.
 2020 May 1;21(5):569-71.
 PMID: 32179000.